Chapter 4: Team Culture

 Bad response:

-Manager: "You've been on this for two days.
-Why isn't it done?"
+Manager: "You have been on this for two days.
+Why is it not done?"

 Good response: